miriam-unstoppable/unstoppable-website/coaching-and-therapy.md

 ## Fees and Insurance

-Coaching costs $130 per hour and therapy costs $140 per hour.
-Some sliding scale and reduced fee sessions are available, so please ask if that is what you need to make these offerings accessible.
+Coaching costs $140 per 50 minute session and therapy costs $150 per 53 minute session.
+Reduced fee arrangements are available, so please ask if that is what you need to make these offerings accessible.

-Miriam anticipates joining the networks of Optum, Cigna, Blue Cross Blue Shield, Aetna and Tufts insurance in late winter/ early Spring 2022.
+For therapy, Miriam is an in network provider with Aetna, Cigna, Blue Cross Blue Shield and Optum.